samadhicsec/threatware-docs/docs/source/configure/authentication.md

 Google uses OAuth2.0 to authorise access to its APIs, and OAuth2.0 requires a Client ID in order to be used, and a Client ID requires registering a service account (when a user cannot explicitly authorise an application, as is the case with using a lambda).

 Follow these [instructions](https://developers.google.com/identity/protocols/oauth2/service-account) for how to register a service account.
-- If you haven't used the gcloud console before you may need to first (create a Project)[https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project]
+- If you haven't used the gcloud console before you may need to first [create a Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)
-- The API you need to enable is `Google Drive API`
-- To generate credentials select `+Create Credentials` -> `Service Account` and populate the required information.
+- Mkw sure to create a key type of `JSON`
-    - Note, make a note of the Service Account email address.  *You will need to Share the Google Doc with this email address in order for the Service Account to have access.*
+- Make a note of the Service Account email address.  **You will need to Share the Google Doc with this email address in order for the Service Account to have access.**
 - Download the JSON key file for the service account, and copy the contents to a Secret Key named `google`.
 It will have the following format.

 :::json